joshHug/LeidenITP/assignments/assignment4.md

    - height
    - name
    - indices 0, 1, 2, and 3
-   - tuple or list representation of a `person` object
+   - tuple or list representation of a `Person` object
    - An index of the tuple or list representation
 - You should be able to reverse sort in combination with any key argument.
 (0.5 points)
-- A person object should also contain the following: (1.5 points)
+- A `Person` object should also contain the following: (1.5 points)
-  - The string representation of `person` objects should be the name.
+  - The string representation of `Person` objects should be the name.
-  - The int and float representation of `person` objects should be the age.
+  - The int and float representation of `Person` objects should be the age.
-  - It should be possible to get a tuple or list representation of `person` objects.
+  - It should be possible to get a tuple or list representation of `Person` objects.
 When this is done the order should be: name, age, weight, height.
-  - Similarly, a `person` object should be subscriptable in the same order.
+  - Similarly, a `Person` object should be subscriptable in the same order.
 For example, `person1[0]` should give the name of the object `person1`.
 - Dry coding.
 (1.5 points)

 ## Tips